 “Winning is an important thing, but to have your own style, to have people copy you, to admire you, that is the greatest gift.” – Johan Cruyff

 If you’re a footballer who plays in advanced attacking positions, you may have encountered several tricky scenarios where a defender manages to mark you into a tight spot.
-The ‘Cruyff Turn’ is an effective and unpredictable trick to escape your marker with the added bonus of embarrassing your marker and claiming bragging rights over your mates.
+The ‘Cruyff Turn’ is an effective and unpredictable trick to escape your marker.
+It comes with the added bonus of embarrassing your marker and claiming bragging rights over your mates.

 What is a Cruyff Turn?

 The Cruyff Turn is a popular football move named after the late Dutch legend and ‘Total Football’ proponent, Johan Cruyff.
-To perform the turn, Cruyff would look to pass the ball and instead of kicking it, he would drag the ball behind his planted foot with the inside of his passing foot, twist around and accelerate away from the defender.
+To perform the turn, Cruyff would look to pass the ball and instead of kicking it, he would drag the ball behind his planted foot with the inside of his passing foot.
+Then he’d twist around and accelerate away from the defender.

-As the defender, Jan Olsson himself put it, “I played 18 years in top football and seventeen times for Sweden but that moment against Cruyff was the proudest moment of my career.
+As Jan Olsson himself put it, “I played 18 years in top football and seventeen times for Sweden but that moment was the proudest.
 I thought I’d win the ball for sure, but he tricked me.
-I was not humiliated.
-I had no chance.
+I was not humiliated because I had no chance.
 Cruyff was a genius.”

 How to perform the ‘Cruyff turn’?